Matthewt303/frc-comp-analysis/README.md

 ```bash
 comparative-analysis --help
 ```
-- --magnification: scaling factor for super-resolution image
+- --magnification: scaling factor for super-resolution image.
+Between 0.1 to 0.25 is recommended
-- --split_method: how the dataset is split
+- --split_method: how the dataset is split.
+Use 'simple' or 'odd_even'.
 - --criterion: threshold for determining resolution.
+Use 'fixed' or '3sigma'.

 For more detailed discussions on these parameters, please refer to the original paper.